turingschool/mod-0-curriculum/computer-setup.md

 permalink:  computer-setup
 ---

 Complete the following steps before your first Mod 0 session in order to get the tools you'll need on your machine.
-Plan to spend 3-5 hours on this.
+Plan to spend 60-120 minutes on this.

 Here's what we'll cover in this guide.
 Click a link to jump to that portion of the guide: